badersur/Docs-1/aspnet/mvc/overview/getting-started/introduction/creating-a-connection-string.md

 The two connection strings are very similar.
 The first connection string is named `DefaultConnection` and is used for the membership database to control who can access the application.
 The connection string you've added specifies a LocalDB database named *Movie.mdf* located in the *App\_Data* folder.
 We won't use the membership database in this tutorial, for more information on membership, authentication and security, see my tutorial [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure App Service](https://www.windowsazure.com/en-us/develop/net/tutorials/web-site-with-sql-database/).

-The name of the connection string must match the name of the [DbContext](https://msdn.microsoft.com/en-us/library/system.data.entity.dbcontext(v=vs.103).aspx) class.
+The name of the connection string should match the name of the [DbContext](https://msdn.microsoft.com/en-us/library/system.data.entity.dbcontext(v=vs.103).aspx) class.

 [!code-csharp[Main](creating-a-connection-string/samples/sample3.cs?highlight=15)]

 You don't actually need to add the `MovieDBContext` connection string.
 If you don't specify a connection string, Entity Framework will create a LocalDB database in the users directory with the fully qualified name of the [DbContext](https://msdn.microsoft.com/en-us/library/system.data.entity.dbcontext(v=vs.103).aspx) class (in this case `MvcMovie.Models.MovieDBContext`).
-You can name the database anything you like, as long as it has the *.MDF* suffix.
+You can name the database anything you like, as long as it has the *.mdf* suffix.
 For example, we could name the database *MyFilms.mdf*.

 Next, you'll build a new `MoviesController` class that you can use to display the movie data and allow users to create new movie listings.